Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • Estimated project dates

-Oct 2024–Dec 2034
+Oct 2024–Dec 2029

 • Project type

-Road improvements
+Road improvements,

 • Project status

-Consenting, Design, Investigation
+Consenting, Construction, Design,

 About the project

-SH2 Hawke’s Bay Expressway is a 27km existing two-lane lifeline route connecting people to the regional hospital and airport.
+SH2 Hawke’s Bay Expressway is an existing two-lane lifeline route connecting people to the regional hospital and airport.
 It forms part of the national freight corridor, connecting Napier Port to the wider Central North Island.
 The expressway carries 29,000 vehicles a day.
 Due to the region’s growing population and economy, the expressway is reaching capacity in the central section at peak times.

 Roads of National Significance